raffzhm/kasku/README.md

 1. git clone
 2. lalu ubah nama folder dari kasku menjadi keuanganpribadi
+3. run "flutter clean"
-3. lalu jalankan flutter pub get di terminal
+4. lalu jalankan "flutter pub get" di terminal

 A few resources to get you started if this is your first Flutter project: